Let’s Find Out why…?

-There are many reasons which has led people to believe that IQ tests might not be biased.
+There are many reasons which have led people to believe that IQ tests might not be biased.
 For example, IQ tests have provided enough proof that,

 ii.
-Secondly, according to Gardner, there are multiple kinds of intelligences, yet IQ tests can measure only a single kind.
+Secondly, according to Gardner, there are multiple bits of intelligence, yet IQ tests can measure only a single intellect at a given time.
 For example, these tests can measure the mathematical, logical and linguistic intelligence but not the lateral or the fluid intelligence.

 iii.
-Furthermore, there is enough reason to believe that the IQ tests might be biased against the poor or the underprivileged people who have not had the chance to get educated and are, hence, unable to comprehend the questions or to answer them.
+Thirdly, there is enough reason to believe that the IQ tests might be biased against the impoverished people who lack education and are, hence, unable to comprehend the questions or to answer them.
 This, however, does not prove that they might be less intelligent than others.
-But the grim fact is that the IQ tests may still prove them as individuals with lesser levels of intelligence.
+But the grim fact is that the IQ tests may still show them as individuals with lesser levels of intelligence.

 But this is not the only way to define a biased test.
-For example, if the scores of one group of people is consistently higher or lower than those of another group of people, it makes the test biased.
-These are the puzzles that has led some psychologists to think about IQ test biases.
+For example, if the scores of one group of people are consistently higher or lower than those of another group of people, it makes the test biased.
+These are the puzzles that have led some psychologists to think about IQ test biases.

-So, do you want to learn in which ways are IQ tests biased?
+So, do you want to know farther in which ways are IQ tests biased?
 Below are given some points which have been pointed out by Jerome Sattler, who is one of the world’s foremost experts on psychological childhood assessment.

-IQ tests are bound to be culturally biased as there are many things that could hinder the acquired knowledge-based IQ of an individual; for instance, differences in educational standards and opportunities, surrounding, life at home and poverty etc. hence, it becomes extremely difficult, if not impossible, to develop a testing tool that objectively measures the innate intelligence of an individual without being culturally biased.
-However, Sattler is of the opinion that it has not been clearly proven that the tests are, in fact, culturally biased.
+IQ tests are bound to be culturally biased as many things can hinder the acquired knowledge-based IQ of an individual.
+For instance, differences in educational standards and opportunities, surrounding, life at home and poverty, etc. hence, it becomes extremely difficult, if not impossible, to develop a testing tool that objectively measures the innate intelligence of an individual without being culturally biased.
+However, Sattler is of the opinion that it has not entirely proven that the tests are, in fact, culturally biased.

 Sattler is of the view that the people belonging to the minorities might not view the test in the same manner as the others.
 For example, they might not appreciate the achievement stimuli, the demands, the time pressures or the competitive edge required to complete the test.